AbtPS3/liftup-frontend/README.md

 4. Build the project using `npm run build`

-5. Create a folde rin /var/www/html called ucs-liftup-uploader-frontend by using `mkdir -p /var/www/html/ucs-liftup-uploader-frontend`.
+5. Create a folder in /var/www/html called ucs-liftup-uploader-frontend by using `mkdir -p /var/www/html/ucs-liftup-uploader-frontend`.

 6. Symlink the generated dist folder to the new folder by using `ln -s /var/www/html/ucs-uploader-frontend ./dist`.